 The APPs regulate how we must collect, use, disclose, store and secure your Personal Information.
 The APPs also give individuals the right to access and correct their Personal Information in certain circumstances.

-- a contractor, consultant, supplier or vendor of goods or services to AH
+- a contractor, consultant, supplier or vendor of goods or services to HA; or

 What kind of Personal Information we collect